Science and Medical Journalism

 will critique your work.

 Each undergraduate student will be responsible for one 15- to 20-minute presentation on assigned reading.
 Graduate students will be responsible for two presentations.
 I'll assign the presentations at the beginning of the second class meeting.
-As critical thinking and discussion with peers are so integral to the work of journalism, I'll count your presentation(s) as 15% of your final grade, with an additional 10% of your final grade based on your classroom participation throughout the semester.
+As critical thinking and discussion with peers are integral to the work of journalists, I'll count your presentation(s) as 15% of your final grade, with an additional 10% of your final grade based on your classroom participation throughout the semester.
 I'll base your grades on the quality (not necessarily the quantity) of your discussion.
-I'll judge quality on principally the following two criteria:
+I'll judge quality of your classroom discussion based principally on the following two criteria:

 1) Whether it's clear that you've read and thought about the readings.